*EXCLUSIVE EXCERPT FOR WINTER (SEASONS, BOOK ONE)*

 I don’t know why I needed my father’s approval so much.
 Why I couldn’t just cut the ties.
 I just know that I needed it as much as I needed my brother’s love.
 A brother I betrayed by asking him to dinner, only to have him meet our father instead.
 Again.
 After he asked me not to.
 After I promised.
 After I was powerless and caved.

 My brother was furious and caused a scene, and when all was said and done our father took it out on me and I’ve been paying ever since.
 And I would be paying even more soon.
 I would get even more of my father’s spewed venom.
 Cold shoulder.
 His turned back.

 The last two in private of course.

-But I needed to see Reed.
+But I needed to see my brother.
 It couldn’t wait any longer.
 I couldn’t wait any longer.
 I knew what would be happening tonight.
-He talked about it all week.
+My father talked about it all week.
 Plans of a merger.
 But not merely a corporate one.
 A familial one.
-Me.
-Used as a bargaining chip.

-And yet I still wanted this man’s approval?
+And I still wanted this man’s approval?

-Only a few more steps and a face-to-face heartfelt apology and I knew I would be getting that not-fake hug I so desperately needed along with enough love to counteract the hate I knew would come later.
+Only a few more steps—and a face-to-face heartfelt apology—and I’d be getting a genuine hug I desperately needed along with enough love to counteract the hate I knew would come later.

 I only had a few more steps.